Terms of BusinessDownload as PDF

-3. This agreement and the schedules thereto (the Agreement) set out the basis on which we will provide services to you.
+3. This Agreement sets out the basis on which we will provide services to you.
 This Agreement governs each Transaction entered into or outstanding between us on or after the execution of this Agreement.

 4. Where there is any conflict between this Agreement and any other agreement or terms of business in respect of the services we provide to you in respect of the Transactions, the terms of this Agreement will prevail.